How To Create A Baby’s Arrival Design Template

 Creating the Template

-Navigate to the Designs section on the left menu.
-Once in the Designs section, you will find all your designs associated with the current domain you are administering, every design belonging to a section so check out the exact section you want your card to belong and to the right of the title, you will find two buttons, click the one labelled “Create a New Design” and a window and this will pop up a window where you will provide basic details regarding your new design template.
+Navigate to Design, Once in the Designs section, you will find all your designs associated with the current domain you are administering, every design belonging to a section so check out the exact section you want your card to belong and to the right of the title, you will find two buttons, click the one labelled “Create a New Design” and a window and this will pop up a window where you will provide basic details regarding your new design template.
 Ok!
 The form should look like this:

 You should provide a title and for this we will use “Baby’s Arrival“, select the unit Inches.
 You can as well use any unit you choose to but ensure you have your product dimensions in that exact unit because this will determine how the final print ready PDF File comes out when customers place an order.